asantos00/website/content/blog/second-adventure-in-deno-land.md

 It was a fun one, the excitement of trying some new technology was always there. _deno_ left me thinking about new possibilities and asking myself what am I going to build with it.

-Last time I built a small twitter bot to scratch the surface of the standard library and to get to know _deno_ a little better in a context that is more than an "hello world".
+Last time around I have built a small twitter bot in order to scratch the surface of the standard library and to get to know _deno_ a little better in deeper context than a simple "hello world".

 It was very well-received, way more than what I was expecting.
 It ended up being, to the time, my most read and reacted post ever.
 I guess I got quite lucky on the "_deno_ hype train".